CoffeeBeforeArch/CoffeeBeforeArch.github.io/_posts/2020-09-16-biased-branches.md

   4.36 │    └──jne    1d0
 ```

 The first thing our code does is extract our condition from the `std::vector<bool>` which is implemented as a bit-vector.
 This is done with a shift (`shlx`) and logical AND (`and`) instruction.
 The following `je` instruction based on the logical AND is used to skip the `add` instruction.
-The remaining code is used loop bounds checking, and loading in another 64 condition results from the bit vector (`cmp    $0x3f,%eax`).
+The remaining code is used loop bounds checking, and loading in another 64 condition results from the bit vector (e.g., `cmp    $0x3f,%eax`).

 From the performance results, we see that our time is best near the tails (`0.1` and `0.9`).
 This is where almost all the branches are not taken, or they are almost all taken.
 Modern branch predictors to a good job with heavily skewed branches like this, so we should see a very small miss-prediction rate in our performance counters.